Academy Award for Best Documentary Feature Film: Process controversies

 In 2000, Arthur Cohn, the producer of the winning One Day in September boasted "I won this without showing it in a single theater!"
 Cohn had hit upon the tactic of showing his Oscar entries at invitation-only screenings, and to as few other people as possible.
 Oscar bylaws at the time required voters to have seen all five nominated documentaries; by limiting his audience, Cohn shrank the voting pool and improved his odds.
-Following protests by many documentarians, the nominating system subsequently was changed.
+Following protests by many documentarians, the nominating system was subsequently changed.

-Hoop Dreams director Steve James said "With so few people looking at any given film, it only takes one to dislike a film and its chances for making the short list are diminished greatly.
+Hoop Dreams director Steve James said "With so few people looking at any given film, it only takes one to dislike a film, and its chances for making the shortlist are diminished greatly.
 So they've got to do something, I think, to make the process more sane for deciding the shortlist."
-Among other rule changes taking effect in 2013, the Academy began requiring a documentary to have been reviewed by either The New York Times or Los Angeles Times, and be commercially released for at least one week in both of those cities.
+Among other rule changes taking effect in 2013, the academy began requiring a documentary to have been reviewed by either The New York Times or Los Angeles Times, and be commercially released for at least one week in both of those cities.
 Advocating the rule change, Michael Moore said "When people get the award for best documentary and they go on stage and thank the Academy, it's not really the Academy, is it?
 It's 5% of the Academy."

 The awards process has also been criticized for emphasizing a documentary's subject matter over its style or quality.
 In 2009, Entertainment Weekly's Owen Gleiberman wrote about the documentary branch members' penchant for choosing "movies that the selection committee deemed good because they're good for you... a kind of self-defeating aesthetic of granola documentary correctness."

 In 2014, following the announcement of the shortlist of eligible feature documentary nominees, Sony Pictures Classics co-president Tom Bernard publicly criticized Academy documentary voters after they excluded SPC's Red Army from the shortlist.
 "It's a sign of some really old people in the documentary area of the Academy.
 There's a lot of people who are really up in their years.
 It's shocking to me that that film (Red Army) didn't get in," Bernard said.
 Additionally, in his reporting of the Oscar documentary shortlist exclusions that year, The Hollywood Reporter's Scott Feinberg reacted to Red Army's omission: "...no matter which 15 titles the doc branch selected, plenty of other great ones would be left on the outside.
 That is the case, most egregiously, with Gabe Polsky's Red Army (Sony Classics), a masterful look at the role of sports in society and Russian-American relations".
 (Icarus, another documentary related to sports and Russian-American relations, later won the Oscar.)